git-pull/tao-of-tmux/manuscript/00-foreward.md

 currently use tmux daily.
 If you like programming on POSIX-like systems, this one is for you.

-[*Tips and Tricks*](#tips-and-tricks) wraps it up with a whirlwind of a customized tmux configuration, a yaml file to launch tmux sessions using [tmuxp](https://github.com/tony/tmuxp).
-In addition, we'll cover a Python API for tmux called [libtmux](https://github.com/tony/libtmux).
-You'll get to see some tricked out tmux examples.
+[*Tips and Tricks*](#tips-and-tricks) wraps it up with a whirlwind of useful terminal tutorials you can use in conjunction with tmux to power up your day to day development and administration experience.

 ## Donations